atzori/atzori.github.io/index.md

  - [Artificial Intelligence and Natural Language Understanding (Reading course)](http://corsi.unica.it/informatica/presentazione-corsi-di-laurea/laurea-magistrale/reading-courses-aa-2017-2018/artificial-intelligence-and-natural-language-understanding/) for master students (only on A.A.
 2018/19)

+ - [Natural Language Processing and Knowledge Graphs](https://elearning.unica.it/course/view.php?id=284) for master students (through Moodle e-learning platform, since A.A.
+2023/24)

- - [Artificial Intelligence: Natural Language Processing and Understanding](https://elearning.unica.it/course/view.php?id=284) for master students (through Moodle e-learning platform, since A.A.
-2019/20)
+ - [Artificial Intelligence: Natural Language Processing and Understanding, (https://elearning.unica.it/course/view.php?id=284) for master students (through Moodle e-learning platform, A.A.
+2019/20-2022/23)